At a glance

 The College Board’s SSD website offers specific instructions for applying.
 But here’s a general overview of suggested steps in the process.

 - Look at the calendar of SAT test dates on the College Board’s website, and choose a target test date.
 Your child should apply for SAT accommodations before registering to take that SAT test.
-The application and review process can take up to seven weeks, so plan accordingly.

 - If you’d like to apply with your high school’s help, contact your child’s special education case manager (or guidance counselor or 504 coordinator, if your child has a 504 plan) or the school’s SSD coordinator.
 Tell this person when your child would like to take the test.